Skip to main content

 Script

 Write JavaScript code.
-Supports APIs and built-in modules of NodeJS version 16.13.
-In addition, the variables and NPM modules that can be used in the code include:
+Supports the API and built-in modules of NodeJS version 16.13.
+Additionally, variables and NPM modules that can be used in the code include:

 System Variables